After A Major Hack, U.S. Looks To Fix A Cyber 'Blind Spot'

 FireEye is one of the country's leading cybersecurity firm.
 It's the company the U.S. government and large corporations call when they fear they've been hacked.

-FireEye said it uncovered the breach only because a new woman employee on its security team was particularly vigilant.
+FireEye said it uncovered the breach only because a new employee on its security team was particularly vigilant.
 She noticed someone using the credentials of a FireEye salesman was logging in with a new mobile phone.
-When she checked with the salesman, who said the phone didn't belong to him.
-It turned out the phone belonged to a cyber intruder.
+She checked with the salesman, who said the phone didn't belong to him.
+It turned out the phone belonged to a cyberintruder.

 "We recognized right away that FireEye was one of many victims, " the company's CEO, Kevin Mandia, said at a recent conference held by The Cipher Brief.